webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 For these people that like to have more control over this functionality, webpack provides a set of options to better fit your needs.

 W> If you are manually changing the split configuration, measure the impact of the changes to see and make sure there's a real benefit.
-The defaults are choosen to fit best practices of web performance.
+The defaults are chosen to fit web performance best practices.

 ### Configuring cache groups

-The defaults assigns all modules from `node_modules` to a cache group called `vendors` and all modules duplicated in at least 2 chunks to a change group `default`.
+The defaults assigns all modules from `node_modules` to a cache group called `vendors` and all modules duplicated in at least 2 chunks to a cache group `default`.

 A module can be assigned to multiple cache groups.
 The optimization then prefers the cache group with the higher `priority` (`priority` option) or that one that forms bigger chunks.

 ### Conditions

-Modules from the same chunks and cache group will form a new chunk when all conditions are fullfilled.
+Modules from the same chunks and cache group will form a new chunk when all conditions are fulfilled.

 There are 4 options to configure the conditions: